 When one of our neighbours tells me, ‘I loooooove south Indian food,’ I groan silently and roll my eyes mentally.
-While it is a very broad hint for me to invite her (and her family) for lunch/dinner, which I am always happy to, I am sick of the menu that is expected.
-In fact, it has remained unchanged since my childhood when my mother used to entertain our neighbours — itali, dosa (d as in dog), sambher , bada and chutney!
+While it is a very broad hint for me to invite her (and her family) for lunch/dinner, which I am always happy to, but I am tired of the menu that I am expected to lay out.
+In fact, it has remained unchanged since my childhood when my mother used to entertain our neighbours — itali, dosa (d as in dumb), sambher, bada and chutney!

-It is my pet fantasy to lay out a spread of poriyal, kootu , mor kuzhambu, sweet pachadi, mixed rice, sweet pongal – in short everything except the ubiquitous idli-dosa-sambar.
+It is my pet fantasy to lay out a spread of poriyal, kootu , mor kuzhambu, sweet pachadi, rasam, payasam – in short everything except the ubiquitous idli-dosa-sambar-chutney.

-Before the advent of satellite TV with its cookery shows from various regions, DD just gave us a (over)dose of culture — Bharatnatyam, Garba, Bhangra and kathakali.
+Before the advent of satellite TV, with its cookery shows from various regions, DD just gave us a (over)dose of culture — Bharatnatyam, Garba, Bhangra and kathakali.
 Even today in fact, these channels continue churning out stereotyped images of various regions.
 And so we began associating these art forms to the respective states.
 Post 24×7 invasion of the TV of our homes, other things like food and dress from various parts of the country began catching our fancy.
-This in turn set off a new game of associations: south Indians eat idli-dosa and do Bhartanatyam (maybe as they eat?), Gujaratis eat dhokla, wear the sari differently and dance garba and so on and so forth.
+This in turn set off a new game of associations: south Indians eat idli-dosa and do Bhartanatyam (maybe as they eat?), Gujaratis eat dhokla, wear the sari with the pallu on the right shoulder and dance garba and so on and so forth.

 Some even look at me disbelievingly when I tell them that I make sambar and rasam only occasionally and idli-dosa only if we are expecting guests or friends who like them.
-At home, it is oats for breakfast and roti-subzi-dal-chawal for meals.
+At home, it is poha/upma/dalia/oats for breakfast and roti-subzi-dal-chawal for meals.
 It is not just us, but most south Indians settled in the northern parts of the country have adopted this meal pattern.
-They look at me as if I am lying and trying to get out of giving them a treat when I say this.
+But you should see their expression when I say this.
+They look at me as if I was lying and trying to get out of giving them a treat.

 One of my Delhi friends explained why the masala dosa is so popular in the north in comparison to other snacks.
-According to her it is the most north Indian of south Indian foods if you know what I mean.
-‘It is a complete meal to us – the dosa is the equivalent of roti, the sambar is the dal and the potato filling is the subzi, with chutney to boot’, she explained.
+According to her it is the most north-Indian-of-south-Indian foods, if you know what I mean.
+‘It is a complete meal to us – ‘The dosa is the equivalent of roti, the sambar is the dal and the potato filling is the subzi, with chutney to round it off’, she explained.
 Wow!
 I never thought about it like that, did you?
-So while it is a breakfast dish/evening ‘tiffin’ in the south, our north Indian brethren have it as a meal substitute.
+So while it is a breakfast dish/evening ‘tiffin’ in the south, our north Indian brethren have it as a meal.

 They make itali-dosa at home and try teaching me the nuances of grinding the batter!
-I don’t mind it one bit as I am happy and proud that it has become a part of their repertoire!
+I listen to them with a smile – there is always something one can learn.
+I am happy and proud that it has become a part of their repertoire!
 As for adapting dishes to suit one’s tastes, that is welcome too, for that is how the popularity of a particular dish spreads, I guess.
 Haven’t we sufficiently Indianised the pizza and noodles?
-We get tandoori chicken pizza and curry noodles, if you please!
+We get tandoori chicken pizza and Chinese bhel among other variations, if you please!

 Some of my friends actually like their version of the sambar and chutney and wrinkle their noses at the original stuff as they find it too ‘south Indian’!
 I can understand that since I am pretty sure that most of us would not be able to enjoy authentic Chinese noodles or maybe even the pizza.

-Just as the north Indians have adapted the art of making idli and dosa to suit their palates, south Indians have sufficiently southernised the matar paneer or other subzis.
-We once had a Tamil cook in Delhi who made a tadka of mustard, urad and chana dal (the standard tadka for SI cooking) for all the north Indian dishes including palak paneer and aloo matar .
+Just as the north Indians have adapted the art of making idli, dosa and sambar to suit their palates, south Indians have sufficiently southernised the matar paneer and other subzis.
+We once had a Tamil cook in Delhi who made a tadka of mustard, urad and chana dal (the standard tadka-triumvirate for SI cooking) for all the north Indian dishes including palak paneer and aloo matar.
 Needless to say, they all tasted like the good old poriyal or kootu!

 This is not to say that all north Indians like the south Indian ‘foods’ and vice versa.
-There are those from both sides of the Vindhyas who can’t stand the sight of idli-dosas or the masala soaked north Indian foods as the case may be.
-But by and large the these are favourites.
+There are those from both sides of the Vindhyas who can’t stand the sight of idli-dosas or the masala saturated north Indian foods as the case may be.
+But by and large, the these are favourites.

 One interesting aside here: While Tamilians, Telugus and Kannadigas get classified jointly as ‘south indians’, the Malayalis merit a separate category of ‘Keralites!!’
 Wonder how?
 Are they more visible or do they observe and uphold their customs more conscientiously?